mankittens/jquery-cookie-integration/README.md

-# jquery.cookie-integration
+# jquery cookieIntegration

-A simple jQuery plugin for integrating cookies into web pages.
+A simple jQuery plugin that helps you integrate cookies into web pages.

 ## Dependencies

-This plugin requires the following jQuery plugin to work!:
+This plugin requires the following jQuery plugin to work!

 [jquery-cookie](https://github.com/carhartl/jquery-cookie/blob/master/README.md)

 Please install this plugin first.
+(It handles the behind the scenes creation and updating of cookies.)

 ## Installation